Cocktail party and crosstalk

 The cocktail party introduces a big problem to AI algorithms.
 AI algorithms can efficiently identify and extract a human voice from a noisy environment containing non-human sounds like dog barks or music.
 But, when it comes to identifying and extracting a specific human voice from a mixture that contains other human voices things get complicated for a single-source AI algorithm.

 To summarize, artificial intelligence algorithm that listens to a single audio channel will be able to easily extract human voice from a noisy channel that contains non-human sounds.
-But, when it comes to complex scenarios like the cocktail party in which you have crosstalk of multiple people talking a more advanced algorithm is required.
-Such an algorithm, like our brain, should be be able to process multiple input signals and use them in order to identify and extract a single conversation from the rest.
+But, when it comes to complex scenarios like the cocktail party or any other crowded location in which there are multiple people talking, a more advanced algorithm is required.
+Such an algorithm, like our brain, should be be able to receive as input multiple input signals and use them in order to identify and extract a single human voice from the rest.